JimmyIL/AWS-Auto-Rotate-Expired-IAM-Accesskeys/README.md

 In the rare event the user has 2 'ACTIVE' keys, this function will currently ALWAYS remove the oldest active key completely since IAM AccessKeys only allow 2 total and cannot be modified.<br>

 # How it Works
-this deployment uses a Lambda function that rotates EVERY IAM user that you define every 90 days (default). <br>
+this deployment uses a Lambda function that rotates EVERY IAM user that you define every 90 days (90 day default or you can change this var.). <br>
 Lambda function is triggered daily from an EventBridge timed event (previously CloudwatchEvents)<br>

 #This solution is pre-compiled and ready to deploy, the lambda is already packaged here in the repo (.zip)<br>